 Bring the PAC Meeting Report to your meeting to be completed and signed by your PAC members.

 During the Meeting

 At the first meeting, you should present an outline of your proposal including a review of pertinent literature, your hypothesis, experimental approach, and the course work to be undertaken.
 At subsequent meetings, you should present and an overview of results obtained so far, an update on your research proposal, and an update on course completion, in order for the PAC to monitor progress.

 The meeting should be attended by you, your supervisor and at least two members of the PAC.
 One PAC member, other than the supervisor/co-supervisor, will act as the designated “Chair” of the committee.
 However, if there are scheduling difficulties for a single member, the meeting should proceed without that member so long as it is not the final PAC meeting (at which all members must be present).
 If a PAC member is unable to make a meeting the student should still meet with that member separately to present their progress and receive feedback.
 In the case of repeated instances of scheduling difficulties, the student and supervisor should consider replacing that member.

 After the Meeting

-PAC Meeting Report and related minutes must be submitted electronically to the Student, Faculty Affairs and Awards Officer (email@example.com) and to every member of your thesis committee within 48 hours of each meeting.
+PAC Meeting Report and related minutes must be submitted electronically to the Student, Faculty Affairs and Awards Officer (firstname.lastname@example.org) and to every member of your thesis committee within two weeks of each meeting.

 All PAC forms are reviewed by IMS office staff and the IMS Graduate Coordinators.
-The IMS office will confirm receipt of your PAC Meeting Report once it has been reviewed and approved.
-This will take approximately two weeks.
+The IMS office will confirm receipt of your PAC Meeting Report and will contact you if clarification is needed.